 The costly repair or replacement of failed motor bearings can wipe out any energy savings yielded by your VFD, severely diminishing the entire system's reliability.

-In nearly every case, the most reliable and cost-effective way to minimize electrical bearing damage and increase long-term bearing protection is to install a motor shaft grounding ring combined with insulation for motors greater than 100 horsepower.
+In nearly every case, the most reliable and cost-effective way to minimize electrical bearing damage and increase long-term bearing protection is to install a motor shaft grounding ring with insulation for motors greater than 100 horsepower.

 What's more, VFD-induced current damage is often overlooked until it is too late to save your motor (Find an additional resource, "11 Ways to Help Maximize Bearing Life," from Motion).

-For assistance selecting a shaft grounding ring for an existing motor, or to select a motor for a new application, please contact your Motion Ai Specialist today.
+Following best practices will increase bearing life.
+For assistance selecting a shaft grounding ring for an existing motor or to choose a motor for a new application, don't hesitate to get in touch with your Motion Ai specialist.